Over 2,000 mentors available, including leaders at Google, Amazon, Netflix, and more. Check it out

 When answering this interview question, avoid repeating every detail of your career.
 Most people answer the question like they’re reading a dissertation.
 Doing this will only bore your interviewer to tears, and that’s far from the goal.

-Although there’s no perfect length or answer to the question how long interview answers should be, research shows that job interviews last between 45 minutes to 1 hour.
+Although there’s no perfect length or answer to the question of how long interview answers should be, research shows that job interviews last between 45 minutes to 1 hour.
 It can be even shorter when it’s a Zoom virtual interview.
-You don’t want to spend half that time repeating information your interviewer already has.

 At MentorCruise, our career mentors advise that you keep your answer to a minute or less.
 Try not to talk for more than two minutes.
 Some people prefer to speak for longer, but they lose steam after one to two minutes of uninterrupted talking.
 If you choose to keep talking after that, there’s a chance you’ll be giving too many details too soon.